-upon her engagement linger.
 "You and I have loved each other a long time now, Milly," he continued.
-"I should have asked you to allow me to do this before, but it was only this morning I heard that I was to be made an overseer.
-So now we shall be able to keep house."
+"I should have asked you to allow me to do this before, but it was onl this morning I heard that I was to b made an overseer.
+So now we shall be able to keep house.

-He did not wait for a reply, but continued in more passionate language to express his feelings.
-Milly tried to stop him more than once, but he paid remained no attention to her.
+He did not wait for a reply, but con tinued in more passionate language to express his feelings.
+Milly tried to stop him more than once, but he paid no attention to her.

-good fellow, and I like you and am glad to hear you have got the rise at the pit.
-I hope we shall always be friends; but I cannot marry you- David is to be my husband-that was settled last night between him and my father.'
+"Morgan," she said at last, "you are a good fellow, and I like you and am glad to hear you have got the rise at the pit.
+I hope we shall always be friends; but I cannot marry you- David is to be my husband-that was settled last night between him and my father.

 Morgan could not reply.
 He tried to say something, but his tongue seemed as if it were tied.
 He became so pale that Milly was frightened.
-She so pale that Allly was rightened.
 She placed a chair near him and pressed him into it.
 He grasped the arms of it and trembled all over.
-Again and again he tried to speak, then he gesticulated feebly with his hands.

-"Stay there!" she cried, "I will-bring someone."

-The nearest house was locked.
-The girl had to go farther.
-When she re-turned Morgan was gone.
+Again and again he tried to speak, then he ges-ticulated feebly with his bands.
+"Stay there!" she cried, "I will ng someone."
+The nearest house was looked.
+The lad to go farther.
+When the re-

-He was a good fellow, but Milly oved another.
+He was a good fellow, but Milly loved another.

-To be the husband of this girl had

-been the dream of his life.
+To be the husband of this girl had been the dream of his life.
 His love for her was an insanity.
 He felt that he could not live without some hope of obtaining her.
 He would not for a moment allow that she was not to be his; to have done so would have meant suicide.